 We found that for these poor Nairobians, disrespect is common, upsetting, and associated with less happiness and less empowerment.

-71% identified at least one social group who are not usually respectful towards them — from NGO workers to medical staff to police officers.
-When asked to recall the last time someone was disrespectful towards them, participants listed feelings of annoyance, disgust, boredom, anger and sadness.
+71% identified at least one social group that is not usually respectful towards them – from NGO workers to medical staff to police officers.
+When asked to recall the last time someone was disrespectful towards them, participants listed feelings of annoyance, disgust, boredom, anger, and sadness.